bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 This pipeline implements ``alignment`` and ``qc`` tools.
 Furthermore, it will run `qsignature`_ to detect possible duplicated samples, or miss-labeling.
 It uses SNPs signature to create a distance matrix that helps easily to create groups.
-The project yaml file will show number of total samples analyzed, number of very similar samples, and samples that could be duplicated.
+The project yaml file will show the number of total samples analyzed, the number of very similar samples, and samples that could be duplicated.

 .. _qsignature: http://sourceforge.net/p/adamajava/wiki/qSignature/